johanley/anne-of-green-gables-fmt/README.md

  They focus on identifying chapters and ensuring basic XHTML/CSS validity.
 </ul>

+<a href='https://www.gutenberg.org/'>Project Gutenberg</a> (PG) works pretty closely with <a href='https://www.pgdp.net/c/'>Distributed Proofreaders</a> (DP).
+DP has a lot of good documentation about the required formats and standards (links below).
+The general idea is to follow their recommendations, and to use validators before submitting your files.

 Main links needed:
 <ul>
  <li><a href='https://www.pgdp.net/wiki/DP_Official_Documentation:PP_and_PPV/Post-Processing_FAQ'>DP's Post Processing FAQ</a> - they refer to standardized formatting as post-processing (as in post proof-reading and post formatting).